Generic Name: sulfur hexafluoride

 The reported reactions that may follow the administration of ultrasound contrast agents include: fatal cardiac or respiratory arrest, shock, syncope, symptomatic arrhythmias (atrial fibrillation, tachycardia, bradycardia, supraventricular tachycardia, ventricular fibrillation, and ventricular tachycardia), hypertension, hypotension, dyspnea, hypoxia, chest pain, respiratory distress, stridor, wheezing, loss of consciousness, and convulsions.

 Hypersensitivity reactions such as skin erythema, rash, urticaria, flushing, throat tightness, dyspnea, or anaphylactic shock have uncommonly been observed following the injection of Lumason.
 These reactions may occur in patients with no history of prior exposure to sulfur hexafluoride lipid containing microspheres.
+Always have cardiopulmonary resuscitation personnel and equipment readily available prior to Lumason administration and monitor all patients for hypersensitivity reactions.

-High Mechanical Index
+Ventricular Arrhythmia Related to High Mechanical Index

 High ultrasound mechanical index values may cause microsphere cavitation or rupture and lead to ventricular arrhythmias.
 Additionally, end-systolic triggering with high mechanical indices has been reported to cause ventricular arrhythmias.